gagarinbefree/BLink/README.md

 });
 ```

-Method /Api/Preview/ returns json type like this:
+Method /Api/Preview/ returns json like this:

 ```html
 {